Old fashioned Lentil and Bacon Soup is pure comfort food in a bowl. It’s cheap to make, warming and filling. This is perfect cold weather food.

 I usually make this lentil soup with bacon because I always have a pack of bacon in the fridge.
 But for the very best flavour, use a ham hock or gammon joint.

-INGREDIENTS YOU’LL NEED TO MAKE LENTIL AND BACON SOUP
+INGREDIENT list for LENTIL AND BACON SOUP

-(Scroll to the bottom of the post to find ingredient amounts and detailed instructions)
+(Scroll to the bottom of the post to find ingredient amounts and detailed instructions!)

-Ham stock cubes – I use Knorr ham stock cubes.
+- Ham stock cubes – Β I use Knorr ham stock cubes.Β

 WHAT IS A HAM HOCK?